Jeff the Land Shark: Literary reception for It's Jeff!

 The comic It's Jeff: The Jeff-Verse #1 won Best Humor Publication at the 2024 Eisner Awards.
 Joshua Kazemi, in a review of Venom War: It's Jeff #1 for CBR, wrote that the one-shot is "incredibly satisfying thanks to Jeff himself" and while it is not very "substantive" and lacks "meaningful character arcs", the issue "is very fun and very cute".
 Kazemi commented that due to the issue's "great panels, there's never a moment where a reader is questioning what's happening or how Jeff is feeling".
 In 2025, Thompson was nominated for the Eisner Award for Best Writer for her work on Venom War: It's Jeff #1 and other comics.
+Jeff The Land Shark (vol. 1), by Thompson and Tokitokoro, was nominated for Best Humor Publication at the 2026 Eisner Awards; Thompson was also nominated for the Eisner Award for Best Writer for her work on the Jeff series as well as other comics.

 ComicHub, a point of sale tracking system which provides a "non-random sample" from "stores selling American comics around the world", listed the print one-shot collection It's Jeff: Jeff Week #1 in May 2025 as #40 on "Top 50 Graphic Novels by Units" and #33 on "Top 50 Graphic Novels by Dollars".
 It's Jeff: Jeff-Verse was also #6 on "ICv2s chart of the Top 10 webtoon franchises in comic stores" for "Spring 2025".
 Brigid Alverson of ICv2 noted that "Jeff makes the Top 10 on the strength of a single graphic novel" which she attributed to the series "getting a boost from the fact that Jeff is a playable character in Marvel Rivals".